GitHubConstellation2022/codeql-workshop/query-script.md

 The GitHub Security Lab provided this query.
 The initial version of this workshop was written by @zbazztian and developed further for presentation by @s-samadi

-@hohn and @ps-apac provided valuable feedback.
+@rvermeulen , @hohn ,and @ps-apac provided valuable feedback.
 First version of this workshop was delivered by @s-samadi and @zbazztian